MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/show-queue.md

 ---
 title: "Show customers their position in a queue | MicrosoftDocs"
-description: "How to show customers their queue position for a chat widget in Omnichannel for Customer Service." ms.date: 05/04/2020 ms.topic: article
+description: "Learn how to show customers their queue position for a chat widget in Omnichannel for Customer Service." ms.date: 05/04/2020 ms.topic: article
 author: lalexms